LinkbrainOrg/n8n-nodes-linkbrain/README.md

 # n8n-nodes-linkbrain

 This is an n8n community node.
-It lets you use _app/service name_ in your n8n workflows.
+It lets you use Linkbrain in your n8n workflows.

-_App/service name_ is _one or two sentences describing the service this node integrates with_.
+Linkbrain is a Link shortener with automatic Amazon localization for Creatives and Affiliates.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/sustainable-use-license/) workflow automation platform.